Sexual Assault Forensic Exam

 - You will be asked to change into a gown.

-- You will have some blood drawn to identify your DNA purposes and for STI testing.
+- You will have some blood drawn to test for HIV and syphilis

 - Pictures may be taken to note bruises, scrapes, or cuts.
 X-rays will be taken if the health care provider suspects fractures.
 It is important to mention any place that hurts.

-- The health care provider may look at your body with a special florescent lamp that allows the provider to see evidence that is not seen by the naked eye.
+- The SANE provider may look at your body with a special florescent lamp that allows the provider to see evidence that is not seen by the naked eye.

-- The health care provider will then perform a physical exam to collect possible evidence.
+- The SANE will then perform a physical exam to collect possible evidence.
 This involves using cotton swabs to collect possible evidence from different parts of your body and inside your mouth, scraping under your fingernails, taking samples of hair, and collecting any debris on your skin.

 - The final part of the exam is a genital exam where the health care provider checks for injury and collects possible evidence.
 For women this may include collecting specimens from outside the vagina, inside the vagina, and around the anus.
 For men it may include collecting specimens from the penis, scrotum, and anus.